SwedishLesbian/coterie/docs/development-session-summary.md

 ### Known Issues to Address

-1. Staff and player management interfaces need implementation
+1. UI styling needs refinement for better user experience
 2. Some parts of the chronicle assignment process need optimization
-3. UI styling needs refinement for better user experience
+3. Need to implement role-based access control
-4. ⚠️ IN PROGRESS: Staff and player management system implementation
+4. Need to add validation for staff role changes

 ### Additional Notes

-- The menu system now supports importing from Grapevine XML menu files
+- Staff management now follows Mind's Eye Theater terminology (HST instead of Narrator)
-- Trait selection is now done through a searchable tree interface
+- Player management includes status tracking for game organization
-- Trait conflicts are resolved through an interactive dialog
+- All new components follow the patterns in the UI components documentation
-- Menu imports can be done in interactive or non-interactive mode
+- Staff and player relationships are properly cascaded with chronicles
-- Specific menu files can be imported using the --menu-names option
+- Remember to update this summary after each significant development session

 ## Project Details